matheuristic/plan9port-config/README.md

 - `alink` ([source](https://moriendi.org/tools/acme/)):
   `alink name cmd arg1 ...` creates a new window named `name` and executes `cmd` in it with the given args.
+- `Blog`: Monitors the Acme log, and append the name of each file as it is opened to `$HOME/.acme/recentf` or specified file.
+If using, it is best to run at the start of each Acme session.
+- `Brecent`: Prints the most recently opened files logged to `$HOME/.acme/recentf` by `Blog`, up to a specified number (defaults to 20 if not specified), from least recent to most recent.
 - `c+`: Comment.
 Specify an argument to change the comment prefix from the default `#`.
 - `c-`: Uncomment.
 An argument may be specified as in `c+`.